thombashi/sqlitebiter/README.rst

       --replace-symbol TEXT           Replace symbols in attributes.
       -v, --verbose
+      --max-workers WORKERS           Specify maximum number of workers that the command may use. defaults to 1.

       --debug                         For debug print.
       -q, --quiet                     Suppress execution log messages.
       -h, --help                      Show this message and exit.